nedbat/watchgha/README.rst

 on that branch.
 If any of the runs are in progress, it will refresh the display each second with the current status.

+If you like, the name can be pronounced, "Watching?
+Ha!"

 Installation
 ============